Die casting manufacturing automation includes the following areas of production:

 Die Casting Manufacturing Automation – it’s not just Robotics.
 Automation Saves You Money!

-With RCM’s commitment to continued re-investment in die casting manufacturing automation, labor and associated costs will continue to decrease, ultimately saving you money!
+You are a valued customer and you will benefit with RCM’s Continued Improvement commitment process in re-investment in die casting manufacturing automation, labor and associated costs.
+Your costs will continue to decrease and ultimately save you money!
 And who doesn’t like saving money?
-Customers will appreciate competitive prices with RCM.
-That’s because Automation and Lean Manufacturing are RCM’s livelihood.
+You will appreciate competitive prices with RCM. – diecasting manufacturing automation and Lean Manufacturing are RCM’s livelihood.

-RCM has been using robotics in part extraction for over 10 years.
-Complex die castings made with automation technology provides better results in accuracy and repetition.
-RCM has implemented monitoring, metal handling and extended tool life in the process of casting parts; as well as other automated die casting processes such as:
+Providing you with premium parts, RCM has been using robotics in part extraction for over 10 years.
+Complex die castings made with automation technology provide you with better results in accuracy and repetition.
+You will find that RCM has implemented monitoring, metal handling and extended tool life in the process of casting your parts; as well as other automated die casting processes such as:

 - Metal delivery applications and temperature control